grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

 # IMPORTANT

-Artwork should be submitted as digital images with the following dimensions:
+Artwork should be submitted as digital images with the following dimensions:<br>

+The ideal image size with a landscape orientation is<br>
-- 24”x 60” (6000 x 15000 pixels)
+24”x 60” (6000 x 15000 pixels) which will print at 250 DPI<br><br>
+Lower resolution images are less ideal, but are acceptable at either<br>
-- 16”x 40” (4000 x 10000 pixels)
+16”x 40” (4000 x 10000 pixels)<br>
+or<br>
-- 12”x 30” (3000 x 7500 pixels)
+12”x 30” (3000 x 7500 pixels)

 The required number of pixels will ensure that the digital image submitted can print on the vinyl wrap at the proper size at 250 dpi.

+If you cannot submit a digital image, please contact us to take a photograph of your artwork.

 ### Identification and Contact Info:
 Each submitted design must include the following information:
 1. Artist’s Name